 Error: Duplicate package name

 When uploading an APK, you see the following error:

-"Failed to upload binary.
-The package name of the uploaded binary, com.amazon.android.yourapp, is already in use by an app owned by a different developer.
+"Failed to upload APK.
+The package name of the uploaded APK, com.amazon.android.yourapp, is already in use by an app owned by a different developer.
 Please contact us for more information.

 Note that when using development environments such as Unity or pre-existing manifest files, it's possible that your app’s package name will have a placeholder value that should be changed prior to submission.
 The package name of your APK file must be unique to the app you are publishing and is usually in the format of